NeuroImmuno/MERFISHneuroimmune/README.md

 R version 4.2.1 (2022-06-23) Platform: x86_64-pc-linux-gnu (64-bit) Running under: AlmaLinux 8.8 (Sapphire Caracal)

-The following packages and versions are required and should be loaded prior to running the analysis
+The following packages and versions are required and should be loaded prior to running the analysis:

 Seurat_5.0.1
 dplyr_1.1.4